The Potential Role of a Hydrogen Network in Europe

-Although grid reinforcements provide slightly higher cost reductions, hydrogen and electricity transmission infrastructure are strongest together.
-Approximately half of the combined benefit of transmission infrastructure can be achieved by only building a new hydrogen backbone.
-In contrast, two-thirds of the benefit can be reached by exclusively reinforcing the electricity transmission system.
-Compared to the combined net benefit of 93 bn\euro/a, the individual benefits sum up to a value that is only 16\% higher ($46+62=108$ bn\euro/a).
+Although power grid reinforcements provide higher cost reductions, hydrogen and electricity networks are stronger together.
+Around \hyoftotalbenefit\% of the combined cost benefit of transmission infrastructure can be achieved solely with a new hydrogen network.
+In contrast, \acoftotalbenefit\% of the combined cost benefit can be reached by just reinforcing the electricity transmission system.
+Compared to the combined net benefit of \gridbenefitabs~bn\euro/a, the individual benefits sum up to a value that is only \additivebenefitrel\% higher (\maxacbenefitabs{} + \maxhybenefitabs{} = \additivebenefitabs{} bn\euro/a).
 Thus, offered cost reductions are mainly additive.

-This also means that a hydrogen backbone cannot substitute perfectly for power grid reinforcements.
+This also means that a hydrogen network cannot substitute perfectly for power grid reinforcements.
 It can only partially compensate for the lack of grid expansion, yielding \benefithyofac\% of the cost reductions achieved by electricity grid expansion.
 This is because electricity has more versatile uses in the newly electrified transport, buildings and industry sectors.
 Hydrogen can only be used directly in a few specialised sectors, and if it has to be produced only to be re-electrified later there are expensive efficiency losses.
-A system built exclusively around hydrogen network expansion is just around 2\% more expensive than an alternative system that only allows electricity grid expansion.
+A system built exclusively around hydrogen network expansion is just \acvshycost\% more expensive than an alternative system that only allows electricity grid expansion.
 Overall, our results show that energy transport as electrons and molecules offer complementary strengths.
 From a system-level perspective, network expansion leads to small cost reductions.